ISS COVID-19 Information

 State and local guidance also require masks to be worn in public spaces when social distancing is not possible.
 Cloth mask recommendations and information on how to request a cloth mask is available here.

 For local updates, visit Douglas County Coronavirus Response Hub.
-Using information from health agencies and local governments, this site provides information on the daily number of cases in Douglas County.
-It also gives information about the Stay at Home Order, which went into effect on March 24.
 It also answers frequently asked questions.
 Lawrence-Douglas County Public Health, which is the local agency organizing response efforts in Douglas County, is also a good source of information.

 For a broader view of what is happening in our community and state, you can read our community’s local newspapers.
 The Lawrence Journal-World and Kansas City Star provide daily coverage of COVID-19.
 All COVID-19-related stories are free to read.